dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-a-blazor-app.md

 > * Use event handling and data binding in components
 > * Use dependency injection (DI) and routing in a Blazor app

-Learn about the Blazor project templates:
+Learn about tooling for ASP.NET Core Blazor:

 > [!div class="nextstepaction"]
-> <xref:blazor/templates>
+> <xref:blazor/tooling>